TransactionAuthorizationProtocol/TAIPs/TAIPs/taip-6.md

 <!--Please add an explicit list of intra-actor assumptions and known risk factors if applicable.
 Any normative definition of an interface requires these to be implementable; assumptions and risks should be at both individual interaction/use-case scale and systemically, should the interface specified gain ecosystem-namespace adoption. -->
 As in any decentralized messaging protocol, it is paramount that the recipient of messages trust the senders in the context of a particular transaction.

-TODO specify in more detail
+TODO specify in more detail.

 ## Privacy Considerations
 <!--Please add an explicit list of intra-actor assumptions and known risk factors if applicable.
 Any normative definition of an interface requires these to be implementable; assumptions and risks should be at both individual interaction/use-case scale and systemically, should the interface specified gain ecosystem-namespace adoption. -->
-Since parties are intended to represent real-world entities, both natural and legal persons, it is important to take privacy concerns very seriously.
-[TAIP-2] does support encrypted messages and the message content can be end-to-end encrypted, it is not always that all recipients of messages have access to the PII of an ultimate party to a transaction.
-We are proposing a privacy preserving Selective Disclosure scheme in [TAIP-8] that is designed to minimize the exposure of PII to a minimum, and also take into account managing process of requesting and responding to required PII.
+Parties represent real-world entities, both natural and legal persons.
+For this reason, it is essential to take privacy concerns very seriously.
+[TAIP-2] supports encrypted messages, and the message content can be end-to-end encrypted.
+Not all recipients need access to the PII of an ultimate party to a transaction.

+We are proposing a privacy-preserving Selective Disclosure scheme in [TAIP-8] designed to minimize the exposure of PII to a minimum and also consider the managing process of requesting and responding to required PII.

 ## References
 <!--Links to external resources that help understanding the TAIP better.
 This can e.g. be links to existing implementations.
 See CONTRIBUTING.md#style-guide . -->